I recently had the pleasure of reviewing the Intex Comfort Plush Dura-Beam Airbed and am excited to report back about my findings.

 Occasional Home Use

 Yes, this air mattress is perfect for occasional home use.
-It’s certainly comfortable enough to keep visitors happy for a night or a long weekend and is incredibly easy to store, unpack, inflate, deflate, and store again.
+It’s comfortable enough to keep visitors happy for a night or a long weekend and is incredibly easy to store, unpack, inflate, deflate, and store again.

 Everyday Home Use